Early Years Learning and Development at Tiny Toes Nursery

-At Tiny Toes we understand that all children have different learning styles and learn best in different ways, that’s why we plan for each child as an individual not as a group.
-Linking our children’s interest to the early years foundation stage and the characteristics of effective learning we aim to give children the very best start in life building the foundation to future learning and development.
+At Tiny Toes Nursery we understand that all children have different learning styles, that’s why we plan for each child as an individual, not as a group.

-The curriculum we follow is the Early years foundation stage, this curriculum focuses on a child’s personal, social, emotional development, their communication and language and physical development whilst also focusing on mathematics, literacy, expressive arts and design and understanding the world.
+The curriculum we follow is the Early Years Foundation Stage.
+This curriculum focuses on a child’s personal, social, and emotional development.
+This includes their communication, language, and physical development, whilst also focusing on skills such as mathematics and literacy, expressive arts and design, and understanding the world around them.

 Being active and playing supports young children’s learning and development through doing and talking.

 We understand that all children engage with other people and their environment through the characteristics of effective learning that are described in the Early Years Foundation Stage: